matteoferla/validation_of_venus_ddG/README.md

 * For the code used for the ProTherm-star dataset see [scoring](notes/ProTherm-star_scoring.md).
 * For past summary see [preliminary results](notes/preliminary_results.md)
 * Other files within [notes folder](notes).

+Do note that the code presented in the markdown was originally on Jupyter notebooks.
+So there may be leftover lines that should not worry the reader (see [note on extra fluff](notes/extra_fluff.md))